chaim1221/ndlon-website/README.md

 Note that the above will be done for you if you're committing and pushing to chaim1221/ndlon-website.

 ##### Azure CLI
-`brew update && brew install azure-cli`
+`brew update && brew install azure-cli` (see #1)
+Then use the [Azure container deploy documentation](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-tutorial-prepare-acr); this is a manual step for now, for Active Directory reasons.

 Version: `0.0.1`